Crispy Boneless Air Fryer Chicken Thighs

 Serving Suggestions

-I absolutely love these boneless air fryer chicken thighs served over Jasmine rice, or use cauliflower rice if you’re a low-carb pal.
+I absolutely love these crispy chicken thighs in air fryer served over Jasmine rice, or use cauliflower rice if you’re a low-carb pal.
 If you’re feeling fancy, try it with a fried rice recipe.
 On the side, I suggest my delicious broccolini, string beans, or these snap peas.
 They all go great with Asian flavors.
 I’d even add the sauce right over the veggies, too.

 If you love this chicken but don’t want to go for a full-on Asian feast, you could serve roasted potatoes or smashed potatoes on the side instead of rice.